Cengiz Aktar: EU-Turkey relations: State of affairs

 As for the conceptual incompatibility between the EU and Turkey he underlines that from now on, it is inappropriate to bet on Turkey's EU (and eventually NATO) commitments to, for instance, ease tensions with neighbors as the failure of the EU membership bid cancels the achievements of last twenty years in terms of good neighborly relations with member states, particularly Greece.
-The bellicose rhetoric and actions of last years against a number of EU countries, politicians, and citizens are strong signals of this centrifugal drive.
+The actions of last years against a number of EU countries, politicians, and citizens are signals of this drive.

 All things considered, Ankara's modus operandi contradicts EU's norms, standards, values and principles which simply constitute obstacles to the “smooth” functioning of the regime.
 Likewise this is why Ankara regime can never be reformed.